CHILDHOOD RESCUE

 Give now

 Syrian children need your help.
-The brutal and violent conflict has been raging on in Syria for 13 years.
+Brutal, violent conflict has been raging on in Syria for 13 years.
 Children have lost their homes, loved ones and everything familiar to them.
 Fleeing for their lives, children and families have become refugees, and millions more are trapped inside Syria.
 Crammed in camps without the basics to survive.
-A place to sleep, food, clean water and education.
+Without a place to sleep, food, clean water or education.

 We need your help to provide assistance to Syrian children and families